 You are tired of VPN providers messing up with your data and having access to your info.
 Why not use something a bit more esoteric?
 Like, embedding your traffic into the images, videos, or just some random plain text?

 tl;dr - using simple steganographic channels as internet traffic proxies and a MitM prevention technique.

 tl;dr - describing data compression techniques based on steganography encoding missed in more classic disciplines.

 Such a problem is not a unique one.
 We have terabytes of data laying somewhere on our hard drives and it is not going to shrink any time soon.
 But how unique is it?
-All in all, every file is just a bit sequence, and it is probable that every new one is not all that different from the already stored ones.
+All in all, every file is just a bit sequence, and, probably, every new one is not all that different from the already stored ones.

 tl;dr — trying to tell about strange data storage optimization technique using JPEG-files and F5 steganography algorithm.